mailbots/mailbots/README.md

 };
 ```

-This structure makes skills easily sharable.
+Once packaged, your skill can be easily used throughout your project, or published on npm for others to use.

-## Installing and Using 3rd Party Skills
+## Installing 3rd Party Skills

-Skills can make use of other skills.
-Let's install one from npm.
+Skills can be installed from npm.
+Let'

-First, in your CLI:
+Here we will use `gopher-memorize`, a skill that creates reminders for any [task](https://docs.gopher.email/reference) using [spaced repetition](https://www.wikiwand.com/en/Spaced_repetition), a memorization technique that increases the time between reminders as more reminders are sent.

+In your cli, run:

 `npm install --save gopher-memorize`

-The `gopher-memorize` skill sets reminders for any task using [spaced repetition](https://www.wikiwand.com/en/Spaced_repetition), a memorization technique that increases the time between reminders as more reminders are sent.
-Let's create a custom "remember" command for our Gopher App.
+In our app.js file we will create a handler that uses our newly installed skill.

 ```javascript
 // In main app.js file